Lisa Hurwitz had only been with Grassroots for 18 months when the coronavirus pandemic rocked cannabis businesses nationwide.

 Hurwitz led an effort that essentially flipped the operation to 75% online.
 And it worked.
 Grassroots recently reported a 50% increase in sales since the pandemic began earlier this year.

-What was previously an anomaly for a cannabis company like Grassroots is now a new normal: e-commerce cannabis.
+What was previously an anomaly for a cannabis company like Grassroots is now a new normal: e-commerce cannabis, with delta-8-THC products now for sale online.

 “COVID-19 has accelerated the digital and online shopping experience,” Hurwtiz, 43, said.
 “We anticipate this behavior to remain for many consumers even as states start to open back up.”